Last Updated on:

-Before we are heading down to Part I, let we talk a little bit on certs from 1980 to 2016.
+Before we down to Part I, let we talk a little bit on certs from 1980 to 2016.
 In the mean time, this talk will cover the mint’s logos from 1965 to present.

 In pictures below, named A(a), B(b), C(c), D(d) E(e), F(f) & G(g), show the mint’s logo over the course of time, and different signatures from the treasurer of IOM (i.e., chief financial officer) in different years.
 Also, only four coas are list here, but it covers from 1980 to 2014.

 - Picture A(a) & B(b), the 1st mint logo in use from 1965 to 1996.
 (Picture A(a) is only for 1980 Xmas 50p MULE coin, Picture B(b) for 1984 to 1996 Xmas 50p coins.
 Note 1981/82/83 are big size ones, not showing within this case.)